- Latin America

 - Diversity Abroad

 Written by: Christina Bates

 Our ITA Alumni Ambassadors are living in some of the world's greatest cities.
 We asked them to give us their tips and hacks for navigating the streets and getting from one place to another.
-Here, our lady on the ground Christina Bates provides tips on how to navigate your way around Madrid, Spain!
+Here, our lady on the ground Christina Bates provides tips on how to get around Madrid, Spain!

 One of the main reasons I chose Madrid was because of its central location.
 Being at the center of the peninsula makes it a major logistical base for convenient travel.

 Metro: Second largest metro system in Western Europe (First is the London underground).